Milo Yiannopoulos: Islam

 Yiannopoulos is a frequent critic of Islam and has said the "fear of Islam is entirely rational".
-He has blamed Islam for violence against women and homosexuals and not extremists groups and terrorists.
+He has blamed Islam, not just extremist groups and terrorists, for violence against women and homosexuals.
 Yiannopoulos said "I'm not talking about Islamists.
 I'm not talking about terrorists.
 I'm not talking about radical Islam.
-I'm talking about mainstream Muslim culture.
-There are eleven Muslim countries in which I could be killed for being a homosexual.
-The state penalty is death.
-One hundred million people live in countries where the penalty for homosexuality is death.
-This is not radical Islam.
-This is mainstream Muslim society.
-Look what's happening in Sweden.
-Look what's happening anywhere in Germany, anywhere there are large influxes of a Muslim population.
-Things don't end well for women and gays.
-The left has got to make a decision.
-Either they want female emancipation and it wants gay rights or it wants Islam.
-It's got to pick".
+I'm talking about mainstream Muslim culture".

 Following the June 2016 Orlando nightclub shooting, he claimed that all of Islam, not simply a small group of radicals, was responsible for mistreating women and homosexuals.
-After Yiannopolos was nominated to become to be the rector at the Russell Group, Milo said he would protect LGBTQ students by shutting down the Muslim Students Association.
-Shortly after the Manchester Arena bombing, Yiannopolos strongly criticized singer Ariana Grande characterizing her as pro Islam and said "Sadly, Ariana Grande is too stupid to wise up and warn her European fans about the real threats to their freedom and their lives.
+After Yiannopoulos was nominated to become to be the rector of the University of Glasgow, Milo said he would protect LGBT students by shutting down the Muslim Students Association.
+Shortly after the Manchester Arena bombing, Yiannopoulos strongly criticised singer Ariana Grande, characterising her as pro-Islam and saying, "Sadly, Ariana Grande is too stupid to wise up and warn her European fans about the real threats to their freedom and their lives.
 She will remain ferociously pro-immigrant, pro-Islam and anti-America.
 Makes you wonder whether they bombed to attack her or in solidarity".

+He has been described as a counter-jihadist, and spoke alongside notable members of the movement such as Pamela Geller and Geert Wilders at the Gays for Trump "Wake Up!" party in the aftermath of the Orlando attack.

-Yiannopoulos described social attitudes of Western Muslims as "horribly regressive."
+Yiannopoulos described social attitudes of Western Muslims as "horribly regressive".
 He has attempted to distinguish his opposition to Muslim immigration into the West from racism.
-After the 2019 Christchurch mosque shootings, Yiannopoulos said that he condemned the violence but wrote on Facebook that attacks like that happen "because the establishment panders to and mollycoddles extremist leftism and barbaric, alien religious cultures."
-He was widely criticized for this description and banned from making an intended speaking tour in Australia in 2019.
+After the 2019 Christchurch mosque shootings, Yiannopoulos said that he condemned the violence but wrote on Facebook that attacks like that happen "because the establishment panders to and mollycoddles extremist leftism and barbaric, alien religious cultures".
+He was criticised for this description and banned from making a forthcoming speaking tour in Australia in 2019.